-	Castle frequently drew on used ice cream cartons--most often vanilla-- to create color works.
-Castle carefully cropped the Certi-Fresh label to include the main image and logo, which indicates an awareness of both sides of the work. even though he drew on only one side.
+Castle frequently drew on used ice cream cartons--most often vanilla-- to create his color works.
+Castle carefully cropped the Certi-Fresh label to include the main image and logo, which indicates an awareness of both sides of the work, even though he drew on only one side.

 This piece is another example of one of Castle's double-sided drawings, showing two sections of a curving road.
 The inclusion of a car in one drawing gives the viewer a sense of dynamic activity, bringing the landscape to life.

 Calendars likely influenced Castle's frequent use of grid structures.
 Rather than housing numbers, these grids contained an assortment of images and patterns.
 The imagery in this grid is challenging to recognize because its orientation is perpendicular to the rest of the piece.
 By reimagining the orientation, you can discern two panels from a comic-style scene with figures speaking to each other in voice bubbles.

 The back of this work reveals a doctor's bill from 1956 for Castle's brother-in-law, Guy Wade.
 The Route #3 address was the mailing address for this neighborhood through the 1940s.
 The street name Castle Drive was then used interchangeably with Route #3 until the late 1950's when the name change became permanent.
 Rural delivery service was a standard for this area up through the 1950s.

 This drawing shows the Castle family home at 5015 Eugene Street during a period in which very few photographs of the property exist.
 It gives us a glimpse of the site as urban development progressed in the neighborhood, evidenced by the power lines running through the drawing.
 The ship image on the back of this drawing likely originated from part of a poster or calendar.